plotly/dash-labs/docs/DOCUMENTATION.md

 The tuple/dict grouping feature of `@app.callback` allow plugins to store any number of input and output components and make them look like a single value to the user. e.g. `plugin.inputs` and `plugin_values` above can be dictionaries with any number of keys, but the user can treat them as a single scalar value, so that they can always follow the same usage pattern.

 ## Component plugin example: DataTablePlugin
-Here is an example of a fairly sophisticated plugin for displaying a DataTable.
-This plugin supports DataTable paging, sorting, and filtering, and can be configured to operate in either clientside or serverside configurations.
+Here is an example of a fairly sophisticated plugin for displaying a `DataTable`.
+This plugin supports table paging, sorting, and filtering, and can be configured to operate in either clientside or serverside configurations.
 While the clientside and serverside configuration logic is very different, involving the different callback properties, the user can switch between these modes using a single constructor argument.

 The clientside functionality is taken from https://dash.plotly.com/datatable/interactivity, and the serverside functionality is taken from https://dash.plotly.com/datatable/callbacks.

+Here is the full plugin definition (this is what would be defined in a reusable library)

 ```python
 import math